pepaslabs/phosphor-uikit/README.md

 If you haven't yet migrated to SwiftUI, you may prefer to stick with PNG's (rather than SVG's) for your Xcode [asset catalogs](https://developer.apple.com/documentation/xcode/managing-assets-with-asset-catalogs).

-`phosphor-uikit.py` is a script which uses [Phosphor icons](https://phosphoricons.com/) to generates PNG-based asset catalogs for Xcode based on JSON configuration files.
+`phosphor-uikit.py` is a script which uses [Phosphor icons](https://phosphoricons.com/) to generate PNG-based asset catalogs for Xcode based on JSON configuration files.

 ## Demo